 Trapped overnight in a cave–with a blizzard outside–Vereeth has a few moments to lament a violent past.

 In the dream, my four cousins—Bodie and his triplet sisters—lead me through a swamp.
 We have to cross a river on small wooden platforms.
 It’s smelly and hot.
 Lily pads, muck and weeds in the dark water.
 I don’t like the place.
 Julia picks up on it and urges me on.
 Something gives me the creeps.
 Why am I, as an adult, letting my younger cousins take me through here?
 Where are we going?
 This is not near their home on Jadge.

-We hopped from one wooden platform to the next, crossing the water.
-The smell got worse.
-Swamp rot—some combination of storm-cell heat and long grass and insect-friendly ooze.
-I heard crickets among my cousins’ laughter, as it must’ve been almost dinnertime.
-I was the last in the group.
-Lorelei giggled, dancing on a platform when it suddenly bucked beneath her.
-She screamed with fright but kept her balance.
-I felt something on my ankle, but I kept going.
-We all did, terror creeping into the scene.
-Ahead of me, a huge greenish shark leapt from the water across our path.
-More screams as we changed direction, all eyes on where it disappeared in the mucky surface.
-The kids hopped faster across the platforms, scared beyond belief.
+We hop from one platform to the next, crossing the water.
+The smell gets worse—swamp rot.
+A combination of storm-cell heat, long grass and insect-friendly ooze.
+I hear crickets among my cousins’ laughter, as it must be almost dinnertime.
+I’m the last in the group.
+Lorelei giggles, dancing on a platform.
+It suddenly bucks beneath her.
+She screams but keeps her balance.
+I feel something on my ankle, so I move faster.
+Everyone does.
+A sense of terror drops on us.

-It was all I could think about the rest of that morning, the 21st of Bullah, 1507.
-That was about a year ago.
+The dream.
+It was all I could think about on the 21st of Bullah, 772.
 The day I first took a life.
-In the third round of the Smuggler Wars.
-Dare I hope it was the last round of them.
+That was about a year before the Metlahva bombing, in the third round of the so-called Smuggler Wars.